durayakar/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 TypeScript is the primary language for building SharePoint client-side web parts.
 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 SharePoint client-side development tools are built using TypeScript classes, modules, and interfaces to help developers build robust client-side web parts.

+You can find mode details about the folder structure on [TypeScript Node Starter](https://github.com/Microsoft/TypeScript-Node-Starter/blob/master/README.md) documentation page.

 The following are some key files in the project.

 ### Web part class